good-bank/GB_fulfillment_app/docs/Documentation.md

 ---

-This document contains information about use of the Good Bank's "Fulfillment App".
+This document contains information about the use of the Good Bank's "Fulfillment App".
 The app is designed to process raw input from Recharge and generate files compatible with Optimoroute route planner (Daily planning) and DPD shipping system (National orders).
 Additionally, the system generates overview of extra items ordered (incl. "printable" version), duplicate entries, processed orders on previous days as well as a graphical breakdown of box types and their amounts.

 **Important:** The scripts are tailored to the specific naming conventions of the Recharge system on Shopify.
 Changes to naming of columns and content will likely result in incorrect behaviour.
 Any such changes should be flagged to the current maintainer of the system.